 This tender, petit steak is still the best one to share during a special dinner and is very easy to make yourself.
 Why go out to a fancy restaurant and over-pay for two small steaks when you can impress your date with your culinary skills and serve filet mignon at home?

 TIP: I highly recommend that you get a whole tenderloin and cut the steaks yourself.
-Whole tenderloin is very versatile and you can use the “scraps” in many other recipes.
+Whole tenderloin is very versatile and you can use the “scraps” in many other recipes like beef stew.
 It will be much cheaper to cut it yourself too!

 Learn how to break down a whole tenderloin HERE.